View on GitHub

 The tool does need an MS SQL Database instance, so if you don’t specify one, the installation wizard o will configure SQL 2019 Express as a default.
 Be mindful of the capacity consideration, as MS SQL does tend to consume as much memory as possible.

-Once the required components are installed, you must make the most crucial choice in your AD Connect deployment - the sign-in method.
+Once the required components are installed, you must make the most crucial choice in your Entra Connect deployment - the sign-in method.

 Three modes of sign-in